depeperwinkel

 Save:

-- store your kampot pepper in closed packaging
+- store your kampot pepper in a closed container

 - preferably store in a dark, dry and cool place